Jay Prakash Narayan Airport

 Forecast Outlook

 The TAF forecast covers the next 30 hours.
-Conditions are expected to remain IFR throughout the forecast period.
-Expected weather includes: Mist, Haze, Light Rain, Haze, Mist.
+IFR conditions are expected to persist or develop.
+An instrument rating and IFR flight plan are recommended.
+Expected weather includes: Light Rain, Mist, Light Rain, Haze.

 Pilot Recommendations